GovWizely/backbone-search-app/docs/components/ResultListItem.md

 Properties |  Type  | Description
 -----------|--------|------------
 fields     | object | Required.
-Fields to be displayed from item. items      |  array | Required.
-Items to be listed.
+Fields to be displayed from item. item       | object | Required.
+Item to be displayed.

 ## Using ResultListItem